Acoustic enhancement: Types

 There exist different types of acoustic enhancement systems: In-line and feedback systems with or without electronic reverberators.

 In-line systems are also called non-regenerative (i.e. no feedback).
 Feedback systems are also called regenerative.
 Electronic reverberators can be added in addition using various methods such as convolution and FIR filtering.

 In-line systems with electronic reverberators:

 In-line acoustic enhancement systems include E-coustic LARES (Lexicon Acoustic Reinforcement and Enhancement System), SIAP, the System for Improved Acoustic Performance and ACS, Acoustic Control Systems.
-These systems use microphones, digital signal processing "with delay, phase, and frequency-response changes," and then send the signal "... to a large number of loudspeakers placed in extremities of the performance venue."
-The Deutsche Staatsoper in Berlin and the Hummingbird Centre in Toronto use a LARES system.
+These systems use microphones, digital signal processing "with delay, phase, and frequency-response changes", and then send the signal "... to a large number of loudspeakers placed in extremities of the performance venue."
+The Berlin State Opera and the Hummingbird Centre in Toronto use a LARES system.
 The Ahmanson Theatre in Los Angeles, the Royal National Theatre in London, and the Vivian Beaumont Theater in New York City use the SIAP system.